arunangshu/ai-calling-agent/phone_agent/README.md

 ```

 #### Database Setup
-1. Prepare Products.csv with columns:
+1. Update details in Products.csv if required with columns:
    ```
    Product Name,Category,Brand,Price in Rupees,Stock,Description
    ```
-2. Place in project root directory
+2. If you need to change the entire structure of Products.csv, update the initial prompt accordingly.

 ### 5. Running the Application